-The program is composed of five courses listed below.
+The program is composed of six courses listed below.
 Each can be completed online in 1-2 hours each.
 Each course contains a lecture and a quiz, and some include recommended readings.
 Communicate questions or comments using the program discussion board.

 - Regulatory Oversight